bit-tasks/verify-lane-in-consumer/README.md

 # Verify a Bit Lane in a Consumer Project

-This task verifies the changes on a Bit lane are compatible with the consumer project.
+This task verifies the changes on a Bit lane are compatible with the consumer project, maintained in a git repository.
+Using this task lanes can be tested in projects that only consume Bit components but do not maintain them.

 A Bit lane containes a set of components that are updated together.
-This task installs the pre-release version of the components in the lane and runs the tests (or deploys to stage) in the consumer project to verify the changes.
+This task installs the pre-release version of the components in the lane and runs the tests in the consumer project to verify the changes.

 The auto-generated branch is only for testing purposes and should not be merged to the main branch.